scu-zwh/TGBFN/README.md

 ### 🙏 Acknowledgements

-This repository is built upon the codebase of **bayesian-flow-networks[https://github.com/nnaisense/bayesian-flow-networks]**.
+This repository is built upon the codebase of [**Bayesian Flow Networks**](https://github.com/nnaisense/bayesian-flow-networks).
+We thank the authors for their open-source contributions.

 ---

 ## 💬 Contact